Intra-Cluster Mixup: An Effective Data Augmentation Technique for Complementary-Label Learning: Proposed Method

-\begin{proof} Refer to Appendix~\ref{sec:A_Appendix} for the proof. \end{proof} The~\eqref{eqpro1} emphasizes that minimizing complementary loss under Mixup requires careful control of the noise rate in the generated data.
+The~\eqref{eqpro1} emphasizes that minimizing complementary loss under Mixup requires careful control of the noise rate in the generated data.
 Specifically, it is critical to minimize instances where $\bar{y}_i = y_j \lor \bar{y}_j = y_i$, as such occurrences increase the error term $\varepsilon$ in~\eqref{eqpro1}.

 To further explore this effect, we evaluate gradient estimation error under noisy and noise-free setups.
 Let $f$ denote the true gradient and $c$ the complementary gradient estimator.
 The estimation error is defined as $\mathbb{E}_{({\mathbf{x}, y, \bar{y}})}[(f - c)^2]$.
 As shown in Figure~\ref{mse_gradient} for MNIST and CIFAR10, the error associated with \emph{Mixup Noise-Free} is consistently lower than that of original Mixup, reinforcing that label noise compromises optimization effectiveness.

 Beyond quantifying noise, we investigate whether the original Mixup strategy used in ordinary learning transfers effectively to the CLL setting.
 In traditional supervised learning, original Mixup interpolates inputs and labels from different classes, which encourages smooth decision boundaries.
 In contrast, CLL imposes constraints that make such cross-class interpolation problematic.
 We hypothesize that mixing data within the same class, termed Intra-Class Mixup, preserves the CLL constraint $\bar{y}_i \in [K] \setminus {y_i}$ and reduces noise.
 To evaluate this, we synthetically generate intra-class and extra-class samples under a noise-free setup.
-Results in Figure~\ref{fig:ICM_noise_accuracy_performance} (highlighted by the \emph{blue square} and \emph{orange circle}) reveal that \emph{Intra-Class Mixup Noise-Free} outperforms \emph{Extra-Class Mixup Noise-Free} by 11\%.
+Results in Figure~\ref{fig:ICM_noise_accuracy_performance} (highlighted by the \emph{blue square} and \emph{orange circle}) reveal that \emph{Intra-Class Mixup Noise-Free}\footnote{Intra-Class Mixup Noise-Free: is a proof-of-concept variant we designed prior to our proposed method.
+In this setting, Mixup is applied only between samples from the same class, so no additional label noise is introduced.} outperforms \emph{Extra-Class Mixup Noise-Free}\footnote{Extra-Class Mixup Noise-Free: Mixup is applied between samples cross different class.} by 11\%.
 This significant margin validates our hypothesis: intra-class mixing is more suitable in the CLL context and significantly improves performance.

 The experimental results indicate that original Mixup can be effective under noise-free conditions, eliminating noise typically requires access to ordinary labels which contradicting the fundamental assumption of CLL.
 To address this challenge, we propose a dedicated framework for CLL, referred to as ICM.
 This framework is specifically designed to reduce synthetic label noise without requiring knowledge of the ordinary label.
 The following subsection provides a detailed explanation of the ICM framework.